Ronaldo and Cavani: The combined 70-year-old strike force that could save Solskjaer's Man Utd job

 United’s performances in October were, on the whole, nothing short of abysmal.
 They only scored three goals, conceded 10 and picked up just one point in three games before the victory against a dispirited Spurs on Saturday.

-Not only were they lacking in structure and composure but they were missing leadership and command.
+Not only were they lacking in structure and composure, they were missing leadership and command.
 Cavani’s inclusion in the starting XI against Spurs brought that balance back.

-It’s not just about his movement which is so often spoken about, but also his workrate; pressing from the front, his personality and attitude which have helped lift the team in a way that hadn’t been seen in the weeks leading up to that game.
+It’s not just about his movement which is so often spoken about, but also his workrate.
+Pressing from the front, his personality and attitude have helped lift the team in a way that hadn’t been seen in the weeks leading up to that game.

 He laid on a brilliant assist for Cristiano Ronaldo to get United up and running at the Tottenham Hotspur Stadium before adding a goal of his own in the second half.